Thursday, December 12, 2013

 Christmas Caprese Salad

-Here at Nan’s, one of our favorite summer foods is a Caprese salad, especially the heirloom tomatoes with a balsamic drizzle.
+Here at Nan’s, one of our favorite summer foods is a Caprese salad, especially utilizing heirloom tomatoes and a balsamic drizzle.
 Of course in winter heirloom tomatoes are long gone, but that does not mean the idea of a tomato salad has to go away.
 Cherry or Roma tomatoes are plentiful and usually good quality.
 Here is a simple and beautiful holiday side dish inspired by the classic Caprese.
 The red tomatoes and fresh green basil make this holiday salad a stand out on the table.
 You can prepare the balsamic dressing ahead to save time.

 for the salad: